-Student records are intended to provide information that can be used to develop the best possible educational program for each student.
-A well-developed student's record contains information useful for advisement, counseling, individual instructional program design, recommendations for advanced study, job placement and other information needed for making appropriate educational decisions.
-Care must be exercised by the school staff to assure that student records are treated confidentially and that the information contained therein is relevant, accurate, and appropriate.
+Student records to provide information that can be used to develop the best possible educational program for each student.
+A student's record contains information useful for advisement, counseling, individual instructional program design, recommendations for advanced study, job placement and other information needed for making appropriate educational decisions.
+Care must be exercised by the school staff to assure that student records are treated confidentially and that the information is relevant, accurate, and appropriate.

-- Parents/guardians and eligible students (18 years of age or attending a post-secondary institution) have the right to inspect, review, and challenge the information contained in records directly relating to the student.
-This access may not be denied because of failure to pay fees or book fines.
-Parents/guardians have the right to read your student records. - They also have the right to object to information in your student records and must give written permission for anyone to read your records.
+- Parents/guardians have the right to read your student records. - They also have the right to object to information in your student records and must give written permission for anyone to read your records.
 This permission is called a release - Parent(s)/guardian(s) also may request an informal hearing to challenge the content of your educational record(s), if inaccurate, misleading, or otherwise in violation of the privacy and other rights of the student.
-Contact the school principal regarding hearing procedures. - Parent(s)/guardian(s) and eligible students have the right to restrict the release of directory information. - Students have the right to be protected by legal provisions that prohibit the release of personally identifiable information to unauthorized persons without the consent of the parents/guardians or eligible student. - Your personally identifiable information may not be released to unauthorized persons without the consent of your parents/guardians or eligible student. - These rights automatically transfer to students as soon as they become 18 years of age (eligible students).
+Contact the school principal regarding hearing procedures. - Parent(s)/guardian(s) and eligible students have the right to restrict the release of directory information. - Students have the right to be protected by legal provisions that prohibit the release of personally identifiable information to unauthorized persons without the consent of the parents/quardians or eligible student. - Your personally identifiable information may not be released to unauthorized persons without the consent of your parents/guardians or eligible student. - These rights automatically transfer to students as soon as they become 18 years of age (eligible students).